sickotra/Developing_SchooltoWork_Trajectories_for_Sequence_Analysis_LEO_Data/2 - LEO Sequence Analysis Data Development/LEO Sequence Analysis Data Development.rmd

 ```

-## DWP Out of Work Benefits, Employment and Self-employment
+## DWP Out of Work Benefits, HMRC Employment and Self-employment

 ```{r, error=FALSE, message=FALSE, warning=FALSE, results='hide'}
 # Read in the Out of Work Benefits, Employment and Self Employment data